What is a postal code and how to use it?

 Now that you know what a postal code means, let’s figure out how to use it correctly:

-Check for accuracy: Before sending a letter or package, always check the accuracy of the code.
-A mistake can lead to delivery delays or even loss of the shipment.
+1. Check for accuracy: Before sending a letter or package, always check the accuracy of the postal code.
+An error can lead to delivery delays or even loss of the shipment.

-Use online services: If you don’t know the code for a specific place, use online services to find it.
+2. Use online services: If you don’t know the postal code for a specific location, use online services to find it.

-Don’t forget about international shipments: For international shipments, it’s important to know not only the local code but also the international codes.
+3. Don’t forget about international shipments: For international shipments, it is important to know not only the local code but also the international codes.

 Why is it important to know your postal code?